 3. MOOSOO Cordless Vacuum 10Kpa Powerful Suction 4 iI 1 Stick Handheld Vacuum Cleaner For Home Hard Floor Carpet Car Pet – XL-618A

 The MOOSOO Cordless Vacuum works best on hardwood floors.
-Pet owners will love this vacuum because it picks up pet hair easily.
-It is cordless so very convenient.
+Pet owners will love this vacuum because it picks up pet hair quickly.
+It is cordless, so very convenient.
 The battery lasts for up to forty-five minutes and only needs charging for five hours.

-This vacuum comes with a twenty-four month warranty.
+This vacuum comes with a twenty-four-month warranty.
 Plus, the filter is easy to clean and is recyclable.
-The power head is clear, and the vacuum will turn off if it becomes clogged to prevent wear on the belt.
+The powerhead is clear, and the vacuum will turn off if it becomes clogged to prevent wear on the belt.

 This vacuum was a breeze to use.
 Without the pesky cord to get in the way, especially when cleaning the stairs, I was able to clean them faster.
 I like how it will warn you if you have a clog in it and that it will shut itself off if the clog is not taken care of right away.

 4. Bissell Hard Floor Expert Corded Stick Vacuum Cleaner

 You no longer have to worry about scratching your wood floors because of the rubber on the wheels.
-If it gets clogged, it is easy to clean out.
+If it gets clogged, it is easy to cleanout.
 A must-have vacuum if you have pets who shed.

 I love the V-shaped design.
-I can vacuum around my pet’s food bowl and around the legs of the chairs and the kitchen table.
+I can vacuum around my pet’s food bowl and the chairs and kitchen table legs.
 The rubber pieces make it easier to get all the large and small debris that seem to float around my house.

 5. Shark Rocket DeluxePro Ultra-Light Upright Corded Stick Vacuum, Bordeaux

 It is lightweight and stores easily in the closet or on a wall mount.
-Not only is it good to use on hardwood flooring, but also on stairs and carpet.
+Not only is it good to use on hardwood flooring, but also stairs and carpet.
 Even the kids use this vacuum because of how light it is.